Hundreds of thousands mourn top Iranian military commanders and scientists killed in Israeli strikes

 The Iranian judiciary’s Mizan news agency confirmed that the top prosecutor at the notorious Evin prison had been killed in an Israeli strike on Monday.

-It reported that Ali Ghanaatkar, whose prosecution of dissidents led to widespread criticism by human rights groups, would be buried at a shrine in Qom.
+It reported that Ali Ghanaatkar, whose prosecution of dissidents, including Nobel Peace Prize winner Narges Mohammadi, led to widespread criticism by human rights groups, would be buried at a shrine in Qom.

 Iran has always insisted its nuclear program is only for peaceful purposes.
 But Israel views it as an existential threat and said its military campaign was necessary to prevent Iran from building an atomic weapon.